devproca/sql-dev-day/README.md

 ```
 </p></details>

-## Exercise 2b
+### Exercise 2b

 Select from the person table.
 Select the last name and first name of all people as a single string delimited by a comma.

  - First name and last name should be uppercase.
- - results should be ordered by last name, then by first name
+ - Results should be ordered by last name, then by first name

 <details><summary>Hint</summary><p>